June-December 2017 during Studio Hours

 Michelle Golden is a self-taught multimedia Artist, born and raised in NYC.
 Since 2010 Michelle has been involved in exhibitions throughout Manhattan, Queens, Brooklyn and the Bronx.
 In 2014 she expanded her work to include multidisciplinary collaborative pieces presented at The Brick Theatre, Triskelion Arts, Dancespace projects and Brooklyn Studios for Dance.
 In 2016 she completed an artist residency in Oaxaca, Mexico where she helped curate an artist run show.
 This will be her first foray into taking curative leadership with the Adaptable Apple project at BkSD. michellegoldenart.com

-Remi Harris is a multi-media dance and performance artist.
+Remi Harris is a Brooklyn based dancer, director, producer, choreographer and performer who’s work explores the intersectionality between dance, new media, and identity.
 She is a company member of Dance Cat-alyst and Racoco/Rx, has worked with Sydnie L. Mosley Dances; Banana Peel Dance, Amy Marshall, Keigwin + Company, artists Olek, and Hitomi Nozawa, fashion designer Catherine Malandrino, and The Penniless Loafers to name a few.
 In addition to performing, she works on her own creative projects under her choreographic venture dancesbyremi, is the Co-Director of Brooklyn Studios for Dance, teaches in the tri-state area, and advocates for dance as a member of several dance organizations.
 A native of Barbados, she grew up in Brooklyn, NY where she received her initial dance training.
 She graduated with a BA in Dance from Hofstra University where she was on scholarship.
 Her stage work has been shown at The Gershwin Hotel, Danspace, Abrons Art Center, Brooklyn Studios for Dance, The Brooklyn Lyceum, Teatro La Tea, Triskelion Arts, Brecht Forum, Gibney Dance Center, The Actors Fund Theater, The Brick Theater, Nicu Spoon Theater, BARD High School, bars, nightclubs, and several site specific areas in New York City. remitharris.com